ni/semi-test-library-dotnet/docs/UserGuide/NuGetPackageManagementForSTSProjects.md

 3. After you upgrade the package reference and successfully build your project against the newer version, remove the older version of the package (.nupkg) from your project's source files and commit the change to your source code control system.

-## Using STL Dependent 3rd-Party NuGet packages
+## Using STL Dependent 3rd-Party NuGet Packages

 If there is a 3rd-party NuGet package you want to use within an STS project, which itself is dependent on the Semiconductor Test Library (STL), then the STS project must use the same version of STL that the 3rd party package was built with.
 Otherwise, the STS project may encounter a runtime error.

 >[!NOTE]
-> In all other instances, the STS project is free to target which ever version of the STL NuGet package that is compatible with the STS Software version being used.
-Refer to the compatibility table under [*STS Software Version Compatibility*](Overview.md/#sts-software-version-compatibility).
+> In all other instances, the STS project is free to target whichever version of the STL NuGet package that is compatible with the STS Software version being used.
+Refer to the [STS Software Version Compatibility](Overview.md/#sts-software-version-compatibility) table for more details.